-The shoulder is one of the most mobile joints in the body with a lot of anatomical structures around it.
-It is also said to be the most unstable joint of the body because of its hypermobility.
+The shoulder is one of the most mobile joints in the body with a lot of structures around it.
+It is also the most unstable joint of the body because of its high mobility.

 Tendons join muscles to bones.
 After staying in a position for a long time like fixing a bookshelf or painting a house, you may hear a click or crack sound.

 This sound may be due to the tendons going back into position and as they do so, they rub against the bones which produce the sounds.

 Studies have shown that when we ‘crack’ our knuckles, bubbles form in the synovial fluid of the bursae (a process called cavitation) and the sounds we hear may be due to the popping of these bubbles found in the fluid-filled sac.